 I want to point out that if you accuse someone of having done something wrong in your relationship, this is a form of blame-shifting.
 You’re accusing someone of something without having any evidence to back up your accusations.

-This is a sure-fire way to lose control and put the blame somewhere other than where it belongs.
-When you ask someone to change something in your relationship, give them some space, don’t demand answers or seek to punish them for what you believe is wrong.
+This is a surefire way to lose control and put the blame somewhere other than where it belongs.
+When you ask someone to change something in your relationship, give them some space, and don’t demand answers, or seek to punish them for what you believe is wrong.
 You don’t need to engage in a war of words, but you do need to show patience, kindness, and respect.

 I want to talk about forgiveness.
 People are quick to anger when they feel there is a fault in the relationship.
 So often, when blame is shifted, the first person to engage in the blame game is yourself.
 Forgiving someone is a way to make amends for past wrongdoings.
 But the problem with “forgiveness” as a tactic for blaming others is that it shifts.
 The focus away from yourself to some outside source – which, believe it or not, is the cause of most relationships’ problems.

 Here’s another example of blame-shifting: I once heard an explanation of how forgiveness was a good thing.
 The speaker said, “Forgiving someone is a way to remove that person’s responsibility.”
 However, I’ve never met anyone who has ever forgiven themselves.

-You begin to blame others for your partner or yourself’s mistakes.
+You begin to blame others for your partner’s or yourself’s mistakes.
 This is a form of emotional blackmail – “You are my problem now, and I’m going to change.
 Or I’m going to get angry and punish you.”
 This is why blaming other people do not work in a healthy relationship.
 It makes things worse instead of better.